-A register machine M has m registers r_1, \ldots, r_m that can each hold a non-negative integer.
-M is programmed by a finite sequence (lines) of instructions.
-There are four types of instructions: accept, reject, inc(r), and dec(r,k).
-For simplicity, we describe our construction for singleinput register machines and thus predicates $\phi: \mathbb{N} \to \{0,1\}$, but it can be easily extended to more inputs.
-The input $n \in \mathbb{N}$ to M is the initial value of register r_1 , and the remaining m-1 registers are used to perform a computation on the input, which by convention are set to 0 initially.
+are used to perform a computation on the input, which by convention are set to 0 initially.
 The semantics of execution of M is as follows.
 The initial line is the first instruction in the sequence.
-If the current line is accept or reject, then M halts and accepts or rejects, respectively.
-If the current line is inc(r), then register r is incremented, and the next line in the sequence becomes the current line.
-If the current line is dec(r,k), then register r is decremented, and the next line in the sequence becomes the current line, unless r=0, in which case it is left at 0 and line k becomes the current line.
+If the current line is accept or reject , then M halts and accepts or rejects, respectively.
+If the current line is $\operatorname{inc}(r_j)$, then register r_j is incremented, and the next line in the sequence becomes the current line.
+If the current line is $\operatorname{dec}(r_j,k)$, then register r_j is decremented, and the next line in the sequence becomes the current line.
 In other words, M executes a straight-line program, with a "conditional jump" that occurs when attempting to decrement a 0-valued register.
-For convenience we assume there is a fifth type of instruction goto(k), meaning "unconditionally jump to line k".
+For convenience we assume there is a fifth type of instruction $\operatorname{goto}(k)$, meaning "unconditionally jump to line k".
 This can be indirectly implemented by decrementing a special register r_0 that always has value 0, or easily implemented in a CRN directly.
-Assuming the machine halts on all inputs, the set of input values n that cause the machine to accept is then the language/predicate decided by the machine.
+The set of input values n that cause the machine to accept is then the language/predicate decided by the machine.
 For example, the following register machine decides the parity of the initial value of register r_1 :

+1: $$dec(r_1,5)$$

-1: $dec(r_1,5)$ 2: $dec(r_1,4)$ 3: goto(1)4: accept5: reject
+2: $dec(r_1,4)$

+3: $goto(1)$

+4: $accept$

+5: $reject$

 Chemical reaction networks can be used to simulate any register machine through a simple yet error-prone construction, which is similar to the simulation described in [16].
 We now describe the simulation and highlight the source of error.
 Although this simulation may be error-prone, the effect of the errors has a special structure, and our main construction will take advantage of this structure to keep errors from invalidating the entire computation.
 Specifically, there is a possibility of an error precisely when the register machine performs a conditional jump.
+We highlight this fact in the construction below to motivate the modifications we make to the register machine in Section 3.2.

-For a register machine with l lines of instructions and m registers, create molecular species L_1, \ldots, L_l and R_1, \ldots, R_m , and to represent input n, the initial configuration is $\{nR_1, 1L_1\}$.
-The presence of molecule L_i is used to indicate that the current line is i.
+For a register machine with l lines of instructions and m registers, create molecular species L_1, \ldots, L_l and R_1, \ldots, R_m .
+The presence of molecule L_i is used to indicate that the register machine is in line i.
 Since the register machine can only be in one line at a time, there will be exactly one molecule of the form L_i present in the solution at any time.
 The count of species R_j represents the current value of register r_j .
 The following table shows the reactions to simulate an instruction of the register machine, assuming the instruction occurs on line i: